mariusor/brutalinks/README.md

 At the same time, through the federation mechanism between instances, the users can subscribe to other streams and will receive updates from them.
 As a plus, due to the interoperability that ActivityPub brings, they are not only limited to link aggregators, but can also interact with other AP capable services.

-# Installing

-## Pre-requisites

-The basic requirements for running littr.go locally are a postgresql server (version 9.5 or newer) and a go environment (version 1.11 or newer).

-    $ go get github.com/mariusor/littr.go
-    $ cp .env.example .env
-    $ $EDITOR .env

-In the `.env` file you can set-up the connection to the postgresql database and various other knobs and switches to configure the application.

-## Running

-    $ make run